Northwest Houston

 The third patient that I try to say no to are patients that have unreasonable expectations.
 If you’re starting at a body mass index of 38 or 40, and your wish pics or desired pics are of patients who are body mass index of 25, that’s a set up for problems.
 Because if the patient’s expectations are wildly out of control, we are not going to have a happy patient.
 So incisions and scars are part of any body contouring procedure.
 Now, the basic principle that I tell every single patient when we’re doing a tummy tuck or any body contouring procedure… Quite frankly, any surgery in plastic surgery, is that we have to accept some degree of scar to achieve that much, much better form.
 So it’s scar for better form.
 That’s a very basic principle that applies to almost everything we do in plastic surgery.

-Now we try to hide the scars wherever and whenever possible, for instance, with a tummy tuck, or a plus-size tummy tuck, we tried to hide that incision as low as possible, ideally hidden in the bikini line or the undergarment line.
+Now we try to hide the scars wherever and whenever possible, for instance, with a tummy tuck we try to hide that incision as low as possible, ideally hidden in the bikini line or the undergarment line.
 Look, we don’t want our patients to be riddled with scars.
 So we like to hide those scars in areas that can be hidden by a bikini under garment or an undergarment line.
 Of course, scars mature and fade with time, but it can take anywhere from 12 to 18 months for scars to mature and fade.
 We do all of our surgeries in our state licensed ambulatory surgery center.
 What that means is our facility meets hospital grade standards for quality and safety.
 The standards in our state licensed ambulatory surgery center far exceed any office-based surgical facility, because our operating rooms have the same degree of air filtration and infection control standards that a very good hospital does.

 Lastly, I need to give a shout out to my anesthesiologist, Dr. Firat, she’s phenomenal.
 She has extensive experience helping patients.
 From her work helping bariatric surgery patients, she understands the pulmonary dynamics.
 Meaning the unique physiological needs of patients who have lost weight.
 That’s one of the reasons why our patients do so well after surgery is we have an anesthesiologist who has extensive experience helping post weight loss patients.
 So we work as a team to do our best to optimize outcomes and minimize the risks in these higher risk procedures.
 So every procedure is unique.
-Some plus-size tummy tuck procedures can take me three and a half hours, some need five hours.
+Some tummy tuck procedures can take me three and a half hours, some need five hours.
 Some opt to have liposuction of the upper waist as with a lower waist.
 So it varies based on what we need to do.

 The total cost of the surgery includes surgeons professional fees, the anesthesiologist professional fees, and the facility fees.
 The range is listed, I believe in our website.
 But I think it’s best to contact our patient consultants who can give you more accurate range of the pricing.
 What I will tell you is the pricing is a lot higher than a regular tummy tuck.
 Because as I mentioned a regular tummy tuck typically takes us about two hours, two and half hours.
-A plus-sized tummy tuck can take anywhere between three to five hours.
+A tummy tuck for a plus-size patient can take anywhere between three to five hours.
 So it’s very common for patients to opt for financing options, even if they have the cash, oftentimes with interest rates being so low, hold onto your cash, and you can break down your payments.
 Which makes these procedures readily accessible to a lot of folks.

 So since plus-size patients have difficulty finding a surgeon who would want to take them on as a patient and have the experience to do these more challenging procedures, it is very common for us to treat patients who fly in from other states.
 Now, prior to COVID, we were seeing patients were flying in internationally for these procedures.
 So obviously the international travel has ceased.
 But what we do is we first initiate a virtual consultation to at least educate the patient about the procedure, the pros and cons, and the potential risks and limitations.
 Now, there are some inherent limitations of a virtual consultation and that’s why I visit with the patient prior to surgery.
 We typically have the patient fly into Houston, ideally a day or two before surgery, so that we can revisit the procedure and the plan.